 - Drop ginger “coins” and onion onto the running blades at Speed 6, then turn off.
 Scrape sides of TM bowl.
 Add tamarind paste, tomatoes, coconut milk and spices; blend 1 minute/Speed 7.

 - Add cubed beef and curry leaves.
 Cook 100° C/60 minutes/Speed Spoon/Reverse Blade Function.
-Pop the internal steamer basket on top of the lid (instead of the MC) to allow steam to escape without spatters to thicken and reduce the sauce quicker.
 Go do something else and come back when your TM sings to you.
-Check if the meat is tender and if required, cook another 20 to 30 minutes to tenderise the meat.
-If your sauce is lovely and thick but your meat is not tender enough, add some stock or water and cook as before.
+Check if the meat is tender and that there is enough sauce.
+If required, cook another 20 to 30 minutes to tenderise the meat.
+If your sauce is drying out, add some stock or water and cook another few minutes or until the meat is tender.
+If your sauce is too runny, cook on Varoma setting/10 minutes/Speed Spoon/Reverse Blade Function with the internal steamer basket on top of the lid to reduce your sauce.
+Repeat if required until you get a lovely, thick sauce.
 Transfer to a ThermoServer and steam some rice or set aside, covered, and use your second TM bowl to steam some rice.
 Serve up and enjoy!